steveseguin/electroncapture/README.md

 ```
 git clone https://github.com/steveseguin/electroncapture.git
 cd electroncapture
+npm install -g node@14.6.0
 npm install
 npm run build:linux
 ```

-## Building the App from Source

-You'll need to download and extract the source code; or git clone it.
-You'll also need nodejs  and npm installed.

-If on Windows, you can find theNPM/Nodejs install files here: https://nodejs.org/en/download/current/

-You may need to upgrade to the newer version after though, using
+You may need to use sudo if there are permission issues, or change minimum versions for node accordingly
 ```
-npm install -g npm@latest
+sudo npm install -g node@14.6.0
 ```

+## Setting up the App from Source on Windows

+You'll also need nodejs and npm installed.

+If on Windows, you can find the NPM/Nodejs install files here: https://nodejs.org/en/download/current/

 and to get the source code for Electron Capture,